 Indoor gardening enables your vegetables to grow without being at the mercy of the weather.
 It also removes the vast majority of insects, pests, and other creatures who may feast on them before you can.
 But this setting is not without its disadvantages.
 Maintaining proper light levels is a big part of that trial and error process I mentioned up top.
 Plus, outside plants benefit greatly from the presence of pollinating insects.

 However, the upsides are many.
 The presence of plants will bring your home alive, lower your food costs, supply you with more oxygen, and give you the opportunity to personally blossom.
-If the trials and tribulations of 2020 have taught us anything, it’s the need to become more self-sufficient and flexible.
+If recent trials and tribulations have taught us anything, it’s the need to become more self-sufficient and flexible.
 Your indoor veggie garden will provide you with food, satisfaction, and more than a few life lessons.